BUILDING OPERATOR CERTIFICATION

 two or more years of experience in energy management of facilities with a focus on operations and maintenance

-Building Operator Certification (BOC) training includes nearly 80 hours of classroom and project work i n building systems maintenance.
-Each course in the series is completed in a one-day training session except BOC 103 - HVAC Systems and Controls.
+Building Operator Certification (BOC) training includes 74 hours of classroom and project work in building systems maintenance.
+Each course in the series is completed in a one-day training session except BOC 111 - Energy Efficient Operation of Building HVAC Systems.